Qhax11/Shadow-Samurai-Showcase/README.md

 ```

 #### **1.2.3 Attack State**
-The UAttackStateBase is where the AI's offensive actions are managed.
+The `UAttackStateBase` is where the AI's offensive actions are managed.
 Once the AI has successfully positioned itself within a suitable range, this state takes over to execute a pre-selected attack ability.
 This state also handles the entire lifecycle of the attack, from activation to completion, ensuring a fluid and responsive combat experience.

-- <ins>OnEnter & Attack Execution:</ins> Upon entering the AttackState, the AI first calls StopMovementAbilities() to halt any ongoing movement.
-It then immediately calls SelectAndMakeAttack(), which attempts to activate the corresponding ability from the Gameplay Ability System (GAS).
+- <ins>OnEnter & Attack Execution:</ins> Upon entering the `AttackState`, the AI first calls `StopMovementAbilities()` to halt any ongoing movement.
+It then immediately calls `SelectAndMakeAttack()`, which attempts to activate the corresponding ability from the `Gameplay Ability System (GAS)`.
 ```c++
 void UAttackStateBase::OnEnter_Implementation()
 {